Skatteetaten/mva-meldingen/docs/english/faq/index.md

 1. Reopen the period (eg 1st term) and post the new information in this period, before the period closes again.
 This means that the SAF-T file that supports the last VAT-return can be taken from this accounting period.
 The tax authorities recommend reporting in this manner if possible.

-2. Register the transaction in a new period, but override the date so that it is posted with the date for the period the transaction belongs in.
+2. Register the transaction in a new period, if the ERP functionality allows sorting the transactions in the in the right period.
+The transactions must be easily seperated from the other transactions, and the chain of audit must be maintained.
 The SAF-T file that supports the last submitted VAT return (in case of audit) must then also contain the later period in which the new transactions / dispositions are posted.
+This may lead to submitting two SAF-T files for two different periods, to include the entire basis for the corrected VAT-return.

 ### How should jointly registered companies report the VAT return?